 You can even bring the family hound along on certain dog-friendly trails!
 The Whistler Olympic Nordic Centre has all your equipment rental needs taken care of (including baby Chariot rentals).
 See website for more information or read reviews on TripAdvisor.

 Please note: In the past, tobogganing and sled rentals have been available at Whistler Olympic Park.
-Unfortunately, that has been suspended for this season.
+Unfortunately, this activity is no longer available.

 10. Escape Whistler